Cleve Gray

-Cleve Gray (September 22, 1918 – December 8, 2004) was an American Abstract expressionist painter, who was also associated with Color Field painting and Lyrical Abstraction.
+Cleve Gray (September 22, 1918 – December 8, 2004) was an American abstract expressionist painter, who was also associated with color field painting and lyrical abstraction.

 Early life and education

 Gray was born Cleve Ginsberg: the family changed their name to Gray in 1936.
 Gray attended the Ethical Culture School in New York City (1924–1932).
 From the age of 11 until the age of 14 he had his first formal art training with Antonia Nell, who had been a student of George Bellows.
-From 15 to 18 he attended the Phillips Academy, in Andover, Massachusetts; where he studied painting with Bartlett Hayes and won the Samuel F. B. Morse Prize for most promising art student.
-In 1940 he graduated from Princeton University summa cum laude, with a degree in Art and Archeology.
+From 15 to 18 he attended the Phillips Academy in Andover, Massachusetts; where he studied painting with Bartlett Hayes and won the Samuel F. B. Morse Prize for most promising art student.

+In 1940 he graduated from Princeton University with a degree in art and archeology.
 He was a member of Phi Beta Kappa.
-At Princeton he studied painting with James C. Davis and Far Eastern Art with George Rowley, under whose supervision he wrote his thesis on Yuan dynasty landscape painting.
+At Princeton he studied painting with James C. Davis and Asian art with George Rowley, under whose supervision he wrote his thesis on Yuan dynasty landscape painting.

-Professional work
+Work

-After graduation in 1941 Gray moved to Tucson, Arizona.
-In Arizona he exhibited his landscape paintings and still lifes at the Alfred Messer Studio Gallery in Tucson.
+After graduating in 1941, Gray moved to Tucson, Arizona.
+He exhibited his landscape paintings and still lifes at the Alfred Messer Studio Gallery.
 In 1942 he returned to New York and joined the United States Army.
-During World War II, he served in the signal intelligence service in Britain, France and Germany, where he rose to the rank of sergeant.
-After the liberation of Paris he was the first American GI to greet Pablo Picasso and Gertrude Stein.
+During World War II, he served in the Signal Intelligence Service in Britain, France, and Germany, where he rose to the rank of sergeant.
+After the Liberation of Paris he was the first American G.I. to greet Pablo Picasso and Gertrude Stein.
 He began informal art training with the French artists André Lhote and Jacques Villon, continuing his art studies in Paris after the war.

 Gray returned to the United States in 1946.
 In 1949 he moved to the house his parents had owned on a 94 acre property in Warren, Connecticut, and lived there for the rest of his life.
-He married the noted author Francine du Plessix on April 23, 1957.
+He married the writer and critic Francine du Plessix on April 23, 1957.
 They worked in separate studios in two outbuildings with a driveway in between.

-Gray was a veteran of scores of exhibitions throughout his career, as listed below, from the early days Tucson, through to postwar Paris and New York, and most recently in 2002 at the Berry-Hill Gallery in New York City.
+Gray was featured in many exhibitions throughout his career, from the early days in Tucson through to postwar Paris and New York, including in 2002 at the Berry-Hill Gallery in New York City.
 His paintings are held in the collections of numerous prominent museums and institutions.
 In 2009 the art critic Karen Wilkin curated a posthumous retrospective of his work at the Boca Raton Museum of Art, Florida, and other posthumous exhibitions have been held.